mend-toolkit/mend-examples/Scripts/Mend SCA/README.md

-# Scripts
+# Mend SCA Scripts
-This repository contains scripts for use with Mend Unified agent scanning within a CI/CD pipeline.
+This folder contains scripts for use with the Mend SCA platform and Unified agent scanning within a CI/CD pipeline.

 - [Reports Within a Pipeline](#reports-within-a-pipeline)
 - [Pipeline SBOM Generation](#pipeline-sbom-generation)